-You may be eligible for an additional scholarship to study abroad with St. Petersburg College. *Not applicable to Virtual Abroad.
+You may be eligible for a $1,500 scholarship to study abroad with St. Petersburg College.
+Apply here! *Not applicable to Virtual Abroad or High school programs.

 - SPC Foundation 2021-2022 Scholarship – Deadline Nov.
 19.

-SPC students can apply for the Foundation Study Abroad Scholarship.
+SPC students can apply for the Foundation Study Abroad Scholarship here.

-- The SPC Honors 2021-2022 Program provides additional funding for honors scholars who plan to study abroad through the SPC Study Abroad programs.
+- The SPC Honors Program (Not Available) provides additional funding for honors scholars who plan to study abroad through the SPC Study Abroad programs.
 SPC Students (SPC honors student in good academic standing with the Honors Program or Honors Societies such as honors courses, interdisciplinary studies, PTK society, or Golden Key International Society) can apply for the Honors Program Study Abroad Scholarship. *Not applicable to Virtual Abroad

 - Bachelor’s Degree Scholarship – Deadline Nov.
 19.

 If you are a bachelor’s degree student at SPC, you may be eligible for a scholarship towards the cost of one of our Study Abroad programs.
 Apply Here! *Not applicable to Virtual Abroad